R-Sandor/docs/SpringBoot/3.2/IntegrationTesting/IntegrationTest.md

 being seeded by the SQL scripts.
 In the next section writing real controller tests will be covered.

 Annotation Summary.
-- @Testcontainers: Spins up and down the container for test.
+- `@Testcontainers`: Spins up and down the container for test.
-- @DataJpaTest: Specifies we only want to bring up the DataJpaBeans (database classes).
+- `@DataJpaTest`: Specifies we only want to bring up the DataJpaBeans (database classes).
 	- This is why I need to make a MockBean some security contexts are still reference by the repository.
-- @AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE): Don't use the default settings, let the @ServiceConnection handle the configuration.
+- `@AutoConfigureTestDatabase(replace = AutoConfigureTestDatabase.Replace.NONE)`: Don't use the default settings, let the @ServiceConnection handle the configuration.
-- @ServiceConnection: Establishes the connection parameters to the database container for the user.
+- `@ServiceConnection`: Establishes the connection parameters to the database container for the user.
-- @Container: Specifies container should be managed by Testcontainers.
+- `@Container`: Specifies container should be managed by Testcontainers.
-- @Autowired: Inject a real bean.
+- `@Autowired`: Inject a real bean.
-- @Test: JUnit5 Test.
+- `@Test`: JUnit5 Test.

 NOTE: VSCode Testing extension requires a profile to be added: to settings.json
 ``` json